Which do you value more, good eyesight or long eyelashes?

 Hypoallergenic makeup is safer for anyone with sensitive eyes.
 To check the ingredients in your makeup, visit the Environmental Working Group (EWG) website and/or navigate to the cosmetics database, which lists the ingredients of more than 60,000 products.
-Or visit the Campaign for Safe Cosmetics website and read up on “chemicals of concern.”
+Plenty of websites and apps can help ensure that you’re aware of what you apply before you buy.
 Don’t make the mistake of thinking that the bigger brands are the safest, because that’s often not the case.

 Your Future Eye Health and Appearance

-Oculoplastics, also called ophthalmic plastic surgery, involves surgery around the eye, eyelids and brows.
+Oculoplastics, called ophthalmic plastic surgery, involves surgery around the eye, eyelids, and brows.
 While many people might think of a brow lift or an eye lift only as a cosmetic procedure, there often are direct effects on a person’s vision.